Previous dayApril 25, 2026Next day

 35.9 km---✓ ReviewedUSGS →

-A magnitude 4.1 earthquake was recorded 223 km W of Abepura, Indonesia on April 25, 2026 at 22:34 UTC.
-At a depth of 35.9 km, the event was shallow crustal.
+At 22:34 UTC on April 25, 2026, a magnitude 4.1 tremor occurred 223 km W of Abepura, Indonesia.
+The hypocenter lay at 35.9 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: -2.832°, 138.634°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25